Arkansas Court Records

 What are Arkansas Criminal Court Records?

 Arkansas criminal court records consist of information and records created, collected, or maintained by the court in connection with a criminal proceeding.
-It includes data, documents, orders, judgment, decrees, or any other materials maintained by the clerk of court.
+It includes data, documents, orders, judgments, decrees, or any other materials maintained by the clerk of court.

 Understanding the Arkansas Criminal Court System